jakubKuznik/S_posters_VUT_IVS_team_project/README.md

 * [Python](https://www.python.org/) - The programming language used
 * [PyQt](https://wiki.python.org/moin/PyQt) - Used for the GUI

-Prostredie
+Supported environments
 ---------
 Ubuntu 64bit

-Licencia
+License
 -------
-Tento projekt je poskytovaný licencí GNU GPL v.3 License.
+This project is to be redistributed under the GNU GPL v.3 License.